mematt/ml4calibrated450k/README.md

 + Ridge penalized multinomial logistic regression (rpMLR/MR)
       + R package: glmnet

+### 3. Performance evaluation
-3. We also provide scripts for performance evaluation  such as:
+We also provide scripts for evaluation such as:
 + Misclassification error (ME)
 + Multiclass AUCH as published by Hand and Till (2001)
       + R package: HandTill2001